 TAX STATUS (ticked) QUESTION(s) ANSWER GUIDANCE FATCA STATUS (GUIDE ONLY) CRS STATUS (GUIDE ONLY) Other (Entities that are not previously listed - Passive Non- Financial Entities) 1.
 Are any of the company's Beneficial Owners tax residents of countries other than Australia?
-Yes No For Passive NFE's a controlling person country of tax residence test is required.
+Yes For Passive NFE's a controlling person country of tax residence test is required.
 Beneficial owners are required to complete an Individual ID Form, including their name, address and provide for each foreign tax residency, Country, TIN or reason details.
-If Country equals US then Passive NFE (with US controlling persons) If Country not US then Passive NFE (with no US controlling persons) Passive NFE (with no US controlling persons) Passive NFE (with foreign controlling persons) Passive NFE (with no foreign controlling 2.
-Is the Company a tax Yes For CRS purposes the accountholder country of tax residence test is also required.
-N/A persons) Reportable Person resident of a country other than Australia?
+If Country equals US then Passive NFE (with US controlling persons) If Country not US then Passive NFE (with no US controlling persons) Passive NFE (with foreign controlling persons) No Passive NFE (with no US controlling persons) Passive NFE (with no foreign controlling persons) 2.
+Yes Is the Company a tax Yes For CRS purposes the accountholder country of tax residence test is also required.
+N/A Reportable Person resident of a country other than Australia?
 No Non Reportable Person